Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ## Structure

 EOP is being developed as a hub and spoke model.
-Data is captured or acquired from external sources and sent to the hub in a raw format.
-That raw format can then be forwarded to different storage or processing components depending on how that data will be used, for example, it might be stored in a data warehouse for analytical analysis or to a real time processing component for operational alerting.
-Key to this model is not forcing all data into a store which would limit its to be used for different use cases.
+Data is captured or acquired from external sources and sent to a central hub in a raw format.
+This can then be consumed for procesing and storage by multiple components depending on needs.

-A decision has been made to build the hub on [Kafka](https://kafka.apache.org/).
+As an example, the same data captured in the Hub might be subsequently stored in a data warehouse for analysis, and also processed in realtime for operational alerting.

-Kafka was chosen to provide a scalable, loosely coupled, hub with well supported connectors to other systems.
-While Kafka is often used for real time processing it is also well suited to consuming data that may come from batch processes from the councils.
+[Kafka](https://kafka.apache.org/) has been chosen as a scalable, loosely-coupled Hub, with well supported connectors to other systems.
+Kafka is often used for real time processing, and is also well suited to consuming data that from batch processes.

 The following diagram shows the high-level relationship between the different classes of components that will be delivered around the hub